admin-cf-1/cardano-coin-selection/information/specification.md

 The **Random-Improve** coin selection algorithm works in **two phases**.

-In the first phase, the algorithm iterates through each of the given outputs in descending order of coin value.
-For each output, the algorithm randomly selects UTxO entries until the total value of selected entries is enough to pay for the ouput.
+In the first phase, the algorithm iterates through each of the [requested outputs](#requested-output-list) in descending order of coin value.
+For each output, the algorithm selects entries at **random** from the [initial UTxO set](#initial-utxo-set) until the total value of selected entries is enough to pay for that ouput.

-In the second phase, the algorithm attempts to improve upon each of the UTxO selections made in the previous phase, by conservatively expanding the selection made for each output, in order to generate improved change values.
+In the second phase, the algorithm attempts to **improve** upon each of the UTxO selections made in the previous phase, by conservatively expanding the selection made for each output, in order to generate improved change values.

 ### Motivating Principles